ianbarrere/ananke/README.md

 to interact with using the NetworkConfig API you are limited to one path/content pair.
 For other files (like common role config, etc) you can use as many as you like.

-Ananke has no stake in how your files are formatted, as long as it's YAML (with optional jinja2).
+Ananke has no stake in how your files are formatted, as long as it's YAML or JSON (with optional jinja2).
 In most cases this will be YANG data modeled according to the model(s) that your device supports.
 You can mix and match models, such that interfaces (for example) are defined in openconfig and other, vendor-specific attributes are in a native model.

 ## How does Ananke help me?